 The Academic Board is an advisory body on matters related to teacher management such as the general orientation of teaching and research programs, the general requirements for admission, promotion, retention, and graduation of students.
-It is formed by a large delegation of professors elected by the faculty, as well as student representatives selected by the student body and ex-officio members of the university administration.
+It is formed by a large delegation of professors elected by the faculty, student representatives selected by the student body and exofficio members of the university administration.